Ashani Weeraratna: Cancer research

 In 2007, Weeraratna worked in the Laboratory of Immunology at the National Institute on Aging.
-Weeraratna joined the Wistar Institute in 2011, first as an assistant professor and then as an associate professor and program leader of the Tumor Microenvironment and Metastasis Program at Wistar Institute.
-In 2014, she was the recipient of an R01 grant from the National Cancer Institute.
+Weeraratna joined the Wistar Institute in 2011, first as an assistant professor and then as an associate professor and program leader of the Tumor Microenvironment and Metastasis Program at the Wistar Institute.
 In 2015, her research encompassed the effects of aging on skin and the corresponding changes in tumor growth.
-She was named the Ira Brind associate professor, in 2016.
-In receiving the professorship, Wistar Institute president and CEO, Dario Altieri remarked that "Dr. Weeraratna has demonstrated outstanding scientific initiative and is a great ambassador for our Institute...she is changing the way we understand melanoma, as she and her team seek ways to prevent and treat this dangerous disease.
-Under her leadership, we look forward to continued innovation and growth during these exciting times of research expansion at Wistar."
-In 2018, Dr. Weeraratna is head of the Weeraratna Lab at the Wistar Institute.
-The lab researches molecular mechanisms related to melanoma metastasis, especially the Wnt signaling pathway.
-Weeraratna also investigates how changes to tumor microenvironment, especially aging, can change melanoma growth and the development of therapeutic resistance.
+In 2016, she was named the Ira Brind associate professor at the Wistar Institute.
+When Weeraratna received the professorship, Wistar Institute president and CEO, Dario Altieri remarked that "...she is changing the way we understand melanoma, as she and her team seek ways to prevent and treat this dangerous disease."
 In 2018, Weeraratna became a full professor and co-program leader of the Immunology, Microenvironment, and Metastasis Program at the Wistar Institute.
-Until 2018, she was the program director of the Cancer Biology doctorate program at University of the Sciences.